Rali0s/MONARCH/README.md

 # MONARCH

-Interactive CLI educational manual for the Lockheed Martin Cyber Kill Chain using `simple-term-menu`.
+Interactive CLI educational manual for the Lockheed Martin Cyber Kill Chain using the Cement framework.

 ## Setup